j2css/j2c/PLUGINS.md

 `j2c` is at heart a simple compiler made of a frontend and a backend.

-- The frontend that walks a JS objects/arrays tree (as if it were an AST) and calls the backend when necessary to emit atrules, rules and declarations.
+- The frontend that walks a tree made of objects and arrays (as if it were an AST) and calls the backend when necessary to emit atrules, rules and declarations.

-- The default backend fills a buffer with strings and `join()`s them on completion.
+- A backend is made of a sink and optional filters.
+Filters intercept and modify the values sent to the sink.
+The default backend is made of a sink that fills a buffer with strings and `join()`s them on completion.

-`j2c` plugin can either tap into the frontend (by implementing custom at-rules), and replace or augment the backend, thhrough middleware filters.
+`j2c` plugin can either tap into the frontend (by implementing custom at-rules), and replace the sink and/or augment it with filters.

-We'll process backwards and start by describing the backend API, since its understanding is a prerequisite to write filters and may be useful for custom at-rules too.
+We'll process backwards and start by describing the sink API, since its understanding is a prerequisite to write filters and may be useful for custom at-rules too.

 ## `sink` plugins: replace the very end of the backend